duongtd23/AWSIMScriptPy-Client/scenarios/cutin/README.md

 ![Cut-in Scenario](../../assets/fig-cutin1.jpeg)

-The ego vehicle (in red) is traveling straight in its lane at a constant speed of $ve$ An NPC vehicle (in blue) traveling in the adjacent lane abruptly at a constant speed of $vo$ cuts in front of the ego vehicle.
+The ego vehicle (in red) is traveling straight in its lane at a constant speed of $ve$.
+An NPC vehicle (in blue) traveling in the adjacent lane abruptly at a constant speed of $vo$ cuts in front of the ego vehicle.
 The JAMA standard introduces various parameters to define a concrete cut-in scenario (see the figure above):
 - $dx_0$: Longitudinal distance between the ego vehicle and the NPC vehicle when the cut-in starts.